What Marketing Budget Should My Business Adopt to Make Us More Competitive?

 According to the U.S. Small Business Administration, a common recommendation for profitable businesses with less than $5,000,000 in annual sales is to spend about 8% of revenue on marketing.
 This assumes the business has net profit margins of 10-12%.

 While this is a good rule of thumb, the exact amount that small businesses spend on marketing and advertising can vary widely depending on the industry, company age, cash available, and many other factors.
-A small business marketing budget is dependent on many factors, so these rules of thumb are exactly that.
+A small business marketing budget depends on many factors, so these rules of thumb are exactly that.

 Despite the uncertainty surrounding the economy and general optimism being dampened by inflation and COVID variants, recent reports from marketers indicate that marketing budgets have been on the rise.